Cork Folk Festival 2019 Artists

 Sliabh Luachra Tunes with Matt Cranitch & Jackie Daly

-CIT Cork School of Music Saturday 6th Oct 11am Master Classes; €15 Adults & €10 Students
+Saturday 5th Oct, CIT Cork School of Music 11am Master Classes; €15 Adults & €10 Students

 In this special presentation, Jackie and Matt talk about their formative musical influences with particular reference to the Sliabh Luachra tradition, and also teach some tunes, particularly from its rich repertoire of slides and polkas.
 This workshop is not instrument-specific, and so participants who play any of the traditional melody instruments are welcome to attend.
-Also, anyone else who wishes to sit and listen is equally very welcome.
+Also, anyone else who wishes to sit, and listen is equally very welcome.

-Kevin Burke Fiddle Class
+Liz Doherty Fiddle Class

 Liz will be taking a class on Saturday 5th Oct at 11am in the Cork School of Music; if you are a competent fiddle player now is your chance to learn with the master.